-Interested applicants must visit Stevenson House in person to see the facility.
+Interested applicants should visit Stevenson House in person to see the facility.
 This insures the housing and service meet the applicant’s needs.
 Families are encouraged to join the applicant for this visit.
 Please call Inna Hiller, Resident Services Assistant, at (650) 494-1944 ext.
 20 to schedule a tour.
 The tour and informational interview will take about one hour.
 Following the tour, applicants are given a pre-application packet.

-When Stevenson House receives a pre-application the applicant’s name is placed on the Waiting List.
+When Stevenson House receives a pre-application, the applicant’s name is placed on the Waiting List.
 When an applicant’s name nears the top of the Waiting List, he/she is contacted and asked to complete a Final Application Packet.
 Following successful completion of the Final Application Packet, the Resident Services Staff will meet with the applicant regarding a specific apartment availability, the lease, and move-in details.